Tim Jordan (American football)

-Tim Jordan (born April 26, 1964) is an American former professional football linebacker in the National Football League (NFL).
+Tim Jordan (born April 26, 1964) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Wisconsin Badgers.
 He was selected by the New England Patriots in the fourth round of the 1987 NFL draft and played three seasons with the team.

 Early life

-Jordan graduated from La Follette High School in Madison, Wisconsin, and attended the University of Wisconsin-Madison.
+Jordan graduated from La Follette High School in Madison, Wisconsin, and attended the University of Wisconsin–Madison.